richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

 ❗  You have to do the following steps to rename the ```master``` branch that gets created automatically by iForgit when it first calls the git init command to create the rep. We will rename the repo from ```master``` to ```main``` which is now the GitHub default.

 **The branch name change thing is a change made by GitHub and other sites to use "main" as default branch instead of "master" a few year back.**

-❗Your user profile must also have an ssh public and private key file generated in the ```~/.ssh directory``` for the selected user.
-And the public key must be set for the selected user in the GitHub repository.

 Check to see if your your repo branch is master or main:
 ```git status```.